davidcalikes/Late-Gigs/docs/README.md

 * Peer Reviews

-    Because of the automated email feature within the app I decided that some of my Code Institute peers might not like the idea of using their personal email accounts to test the it, so I ruled out submitting Late Gigs to the Peer Code Review channel on Slack.
-I did set up a test account (lategigs@gmail.com) for anyone who wants to use it, but I thought in the circumstances asking peers to log into a testing account was too much of an inconveinience so decided instead to ask a select group of collegues to give me feedback on using the app.
+    Because of the automated email feature within the app I decided that some of my Code Institute peers might not like the idea of using their personal email accounts to test it, so I ruled out submitting Late Gigs to the CI Peer Code Review channel on Slack.
+I did set up a test account (lategigs@gmail.com) for anyone who wants to use it, but I thought in the circumstances asking peers to log into a testing account was too much of an inconvenience so decided instead to ask a select group of collegues to give me feedback on using the app.

     <br>

     * Richard Wells.

-        Apart from myself, Richard was the first user of the deployed app and found a bug while inputing his email address.
+        Apart from myself, Richard was the first user of the deployed app and found a bug while submitting his email address.

         I explain the nature of this error and how I fixed the bug later in this section.